 requires a minimum score of 50, representing the mean test score of students who earn

 a C in the corresponding college level course.
-For students seking 12 credits in foreign
+For students seeking 12 credits in

-language, the following scores are required.
-French 62, German 63, Spanish 66.
-CSSE/Advising maintains
+foreign language, the following scores are required.
+French 62, German 63, Spanish

-a list of the MCLA course equivalents (core and departmental) for many of the CLEP exams.
+66. Advising maintains a list of the MCLA course equivalents (core and departmental) for many of the CLEP exams.
+For more information contact

 Will the credit appear on my transcript?

-Yes.
-All credits granted for Prior Learning Experience will be equated to MCLA courses and will appear on your official transcript.
+- Yes.
+All credits awarded for prior learning will appear on your official transcript.

 Do these credits count toward my residency requirement?

-No. Prior Learning credits do not count toward the residency requirement of forty-five credits at MCLA.
+- No. prior learning credits do not count toward the residency requirement of 45 credits

 Must I be matriculated to MCLA to receive prior learning credit?